GustavFluur/numbers-guessing/README.md

 # How to play

 In this game you have 5 chances to win and likewise no matter what result - you'll have options to either continue or to quit.
 The reason behind that feature is to create a sense of freedom for the user and preventing it for a sudden halt of its entertainment.

+## Updated gaming features:
+#### Since the last submission was reccieved with some critics it has now been updated by added new content and features into the game for making it more appealing for the user's experience.

 Once you starting Number Guessing it says in the mock terminal: